hashicorp/terraform-provider-google/docs/r/bigtable_instance.html.markdown

 * `display_name` - (Optional) The human-readable display name of the Bigtable instance.
 Defaults to the instance `name`.

 * `cluster` - (Optional) A block of cluster configuration options.
 Either `cluster` or `cluster_id` must be used.
-At most two clusters may be specified.
+Only one cluster may be specified.
 See structure below.

 * `cluster_id` - (Optional, Deprecated) The ID of the Cloud Bigtable cluster.
 Use `cluster.cluster_id` instead.